psf/black/docs/guides/using_black_with_other_tools.md

 ##### `E701` / `E704`

+_Black_ will collapse implementations of classes and functions consisting solely of "..." on to a single line.
+This matches how such examples are formatted in PEP 8.
+It remains true that in all other cases Black will prevent multiple statements on the same line, in accordance with PEP 8 generally discouraging this.

-PEP 8 states (and has always stated), "Blank lines may be omitted between a bunch of related one-liners." _Black_ takes advantage of this by putting the pass statement of dummy implementations on the same line as the colon, reducing the number of lines while improving readability.
-This does go against pycodestyle's `E701 multiple statements on one line (colon)`.
-Its disabled-by-default `E704 multiple statements on one line (def)` rule may also raise warnings in this situation and should not be enabled.
+However, `pycodestyle` does not mirror this logic and may raise `E701 multiple statements on one line (colon)` in this situation.
+Its disabled-by-default `E704 multiple statements on one line (def)` rule may also raise warnings and should not be enabled.

 ##### `W503`